 If you’re an early riser, you need to check out Sticky Fingers Baking Company, where half the display case is vegan and you can get warm, gooey muffins in flavors like Chai Spice, Chocolate Chunk, and Coffee Cake.
 The bakery often rotates in new flavors, and the muffins are made in small batches and sell out quickly, so a morning drop-in is key—and definitely worth it.

-Do yourself a favor and pop into this adorable—and quite spiritual—little town just north of Ventura in the Topatopa Mountains for raw vegan pizza at Food Harmonics, rotating daily specials at The Nest, or house-made cashew cheese–topped vegan sopes at Farmer and the Cook.
+Do yourself a favor and pop into this adorable—and quite spiritual—little town just north of Ventura in the Topatopa Mountains for baguette sandwiches at Hip Vgn, rotating daily specials at The Nest, or house-made cashew cheese–topped vegan sopes at Farmer and the Cook.

 Farmer and the Cook also offers plant-based huaraches, breakfast burritos, and raw tacos for brunch.
 In the evening, return for specialty vegan pizzas after witnessing the “pink moment.”